-This article was written by Kirsten Bowe, Soeun Hong and Daniela Lai.
+Written by Kirsten Bowe, Soeun Hong and Daniela Lai.

 The increasing importance of cyber security

-Cyber attacks have rapidly become an alarming and more frequent issue around the world.
 According to the data compiled by the Centre for Strategic and International Studies, Australia is the 6th highest targeted country for cybercrime in the world, with 16 significant cyber attacks between May 2006 and June 2020.
 During the financial year 2019/20, there were 2,266 cyber security incidents responded by the Australian Cyber Security Centre (which is at a rate of almost 6 incidents per day).
 The true volume of malicious activity in Australia is likely to be much higher.

 The COVID-19 pandemic has, in many ways, accelerated the use of digital technologies and the digital economy.
 Due to COVID-19, more people are working from home and learning remotely than ever before.
 It has also increased focus on online business delivery and fast adaptation of supply chains using digital technologies.
 According to the Australia's Digital Trust Report 2020, it is estimated that digital infrastructure-related industries will see a significant increase of 17.4 per cent (or $58.5 billion revenue increase) in 2020.